 Note that you are only able to use one SSO provider at a time.

 This configuration process might fail without parameter values customized for your organization.
-Use your Okta single-sign on and record the values that are specific for your organization.
+Use your custom SSO identity provider (for example: Okta, PingOne, or ClassLink) dashboard to add Onshape as an application and record the values that are specific for your organization.
 You need those values for the following procedure.

 Onshape signs all outgoing SAML certification requests.
-You are not required to upload any certificates (for example, an SAML signing certificate), except in the case of ADFS integraion because ADFS validates incoming SAML requests.
+You are not required to upload any certificates (for example, a SAML signing certificate), except in the case of ADFS integration because ADFS validates incoming SAML requests.
+Note that Microsoft also recommends migration from the latest version of ADFS to Microsoft Entra ID.
+See ADFS Overview for more information.

 Adding Onshape to your Okta single sign on account